slbucur/python_course/PITCHME.md

 The first few topics chosen will be discussed in the next course.

-1. Simple REST API in Django
+* Simple REST API in Django
-2. Building a bot for Telegram (or facebook messenger)
+* Building a bot for Telegram (or facebook messenger)
-3. Data Analysis with Python, Numpy and Pandas (generating charts and insights from data)
+* Data Analysis with Python, Numpy and Pandas (generating charts and insights from data)
-4. Querying relational databases
+* Querying relational databases
-5. Regex in Python
+* Regex in Python
-6. Docker for Python applications
+* Docker for Python applications

+---

-7. Image generation (art) with Python
+* Image generation (art) with Python
-8. Making a video game with pygame
+* Making a video game with pygame
-9. Generating PDF files with Python
+* Generating PDF files with Python
-10. Generating .exe files from python applications with PyInstaller
+* Generating .exe files from python applications with PyInstaller
-11. Basic image analysis (Computer vision)
+* Basic image analysis (Computer vision)

 We can discuss other topics now, and add them to the poll.
+Happy choices 😊!